Nagi132/nagi_3d_portfolio/README.md

 - Vite
 - Tailwind CSS

+## ✨ <a name="features">Features</a>
+### Visual and Interactive Elements
+* **Interactive 3D Models**: Utilizes Three.js to render engaging 3D models, providing a captivating visual experience.
+* **Smooth Animations**: Implements fluid transitions to enhance user experience, ensuring a seamless flow.
+* **Real-time Interactivity**: Features interactive elements like a bird and dragon that react to user actions, adding a dynamic touch.
+* **Music Integration**: Includes optional background music for an immersive experience, enhancing the overall ambiance.

+### Technical Capabilities
+* **Dynamic Content**: Uses Next.js for server-side rendering, enabling fast and SEO-friendly content loading.
+* **Responsive Design**: Fully adaptive layout ensuring optimal viewing on all devices, from desktops to smartphones.
+* **Stylish UI**: Modern, clean interface designed with Tailwind CSS, offering a visually appealing and user-friendly design.
+* **Contact Integration**: Utilizes EmailJS for a functional contact form, making it easy for visitors to get in touch.

+### User Experience and Connectivity
+* **Social Media Integration**: Easy access to professional profiles via prominent icons, encouraging connectivity.
+* **Performance Optimization**: Ensures fast load times and smooth navigation throughout the site, providing an efficient user experience.

 ## 📦 <a name="getting-started">Getting Started</a>

 **Prerequisites**

 Make sure you have the following installed on your machine: